BearlyBelievable/web-zulip-application-form/README.md

 three things, in order, and stops at the first match:

-- **Already has a Zulip account.** The applicant sees "That email address can't be used", with no further explanation, and nothing else happens.
+- **Already has a Zulip account.** The applicant sees "That email address can't be used".
 - **Already has a pending invite that hasn't been used yet.** The applicant is told directly to check their inbox for the invite email.
 - **Already submitted an application that's still waiting on manual review.** Kept as a local record in `applications.db` next to `app.py`.
-A record expires after 30 days and is deleted once the same email later shows up as registered or invited.
+A record expires automatically after 30 days.
 The applicant is told their application is still pending and given a contact address for anything urgent.